google/digitalbuildings/tools/abel/validators/README.md

 Connections define the [device relationships](../../../ontology/docs/building_config.md#device-relationships) that exist between two entities in a building.
 Connections to a building such as a building having a `CONTAINS` relationship to a floor do not need to be defined as they are implied.
+For Google buildings, relationships to a building are already accounted for and do not need to be re-defined.

 `Source Entity Code` *string* **required**